 The budget details will be sent to the creditor and they will choose whether or not to agree to the DMP.
 Once this has been agreed, they may also choose to freeze any interest or charges on your debt.

 You then begin to make your new, agreed monthly payments.
 If you have chosen to use a DMP provider then you will often make one single payment to them and they will distribute it to your creditors.

 If your creditors decide against allowing your DMP, then you may be eligible for an IVA, Trust Deed, Bankruptcy or Sequestration.

-There are no definitive conditions for a DMP; no minimum or maximum debt amount or number of creditors etc. However, you should consider whether you can afford the new repayments and whether that leaves you with enough breathing room to pay your priority bills.
+There are no definitive conditions for a Debt Management Plan; no minimum or maximum debt amount or number of creditors etc. However, you should consider whether you can afford the new DMP repayments and whether that leaves you with enough breathing room to pay your priority bills.

-A DMP is especially suitable for people who are going through a temporary issue with their finances but expect an improvement in the near future.
+A Debt Management Plan is especially suitable for people who are going through a temporary issue with their finances but expect an improvement in the near future.